Niranjanasnair/collaborative-canvas/README.md

    - Tab 3: `http://localhost:3001` (incognito/private window)

 3. **Test collaborative features**

-   - Draw in one tab → see strokes appear in other tabs
+   - Draw in one tab → see strokes appear live in others
-   - Try different colors → each user has unique color indicator
+   - Try different colors and brush sizes
+   - Each user has unique color indicator
-   - Test undo/redo → affects all users globally
+   - Test undo/redo and see that affects all users globally
-   - Clear canvas → clears for everyone
+   - Clear canvas and see everyone’s canvas simultaneously

 ### Network Testing